 'I just walked in off the street' – How an army veteran overcame grief and unemployment with the help of an Exeter charity to transform his life after feeling 'really, really low'

-- Three days later, his father passed away
+- He was made redundant then, three days later, his father passed away

-- This period of grief sent the military veteran into a downward spiral and he was unemployed for 12 months
+- This sent Paul into a downward spiral and he was unemployed for 12 months

 Lost All Motivation